 PRODUCER:

 AUDIT FARM LOCATION:

 AUDIT FARM: FARM MANAGER: STOCKPERSON:

 Address: Email: Email:

 City: Office #: Office #:

 State: Cell #: Cell #:

 ZIP: Alt #: Alt #:

 Country: Fax #: Fax #:

 FARM DATA:

-MAIN PREMISES SEC ONDARY PREMISES (Only if applicable)
+MAIN PREMISES SECONDARY PREMISES (Only if applicable)

-Type of Housing: (barn / outside / both) (Type of Housing: /barn / outside / both)
+Type of Housing: (barn / outside / both) Type of Housing: (barn / outside / both)

 Audited Housing Space (ft2): (Only if applicable) Audited Housing Space (ft2): (Only if applicable)

-Audited Grazing Space (acres): (Only if applicable) Audited Gr razing Space (acres): (Only if applicable)
+Audited Grazing Space (acres): (Only if applicable) Audited Grazing Space (acres): (Only if applicable)

-FOR MAIN PREMISES ONLY: FOR SECONDAR RY PREMISES ONLY:
+FOR MAIN PREMISES ONLY: FOR SECO NDARY PREMISES ONLY:

 Calves Bought: Calves Bought:

 Calves Sold: Calves Sold:

 Stockers Bought: Stockers Bought:

 Stockers Sold: Stockers Sold:

 Finished Stock: Finished Stock:

+List of Quality Assurance Programs:

-Emergency Response Plan Contraction
+Emergency Response Plan

+Emergency Contact

-Name of Producer: ATIFY
+Name of Producer: · ·

-Note: Keep a copy of the Emerger ncy Response Plan at the Main Office.

-What are the contingency plans and porder to safeguard the welfare of the responsible personnel in the event of or other severe weather, interruption animals, and the pro- severe events/ emer cedures to be followed by gencies such as fire, floods, storms
+- Note: Keep a copy of the Emergency Response Plan at the Main Office. - What are the contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by responsible personnel in the event of severe events/ emergencies such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies?

-Personnel responsible for reacting to notifying individuals): emergencies (and if necessary, a "telephone tree" for
+• Personnel responsible for reacting to emergencies (and if necessary, a "telephone tree" for notifying individuals):

+Telephone #

-Emergency Contact Telephone # Alternate #
+Alternate #

 1.

 2.

 3.

 Local emergency service numbers:

-Emergency Service Telephone ; #
+Emergency Service

 Local fire department:

 Emergency water supplies:

 Local Utility: